How to Decide Between Urban, Suburban, and Rural Living: A Comprehensive Guide

 Before choosing between urban, suburban, and rural, answer these five questions honestly:

 • Commute: How far are you willing to drive to work every day?
-Rural living in Metro Detroit adds 30–60 minutes to any Detroit commute.
+Rural living in Metro Detroit adds 30 to 60 minutes to any Detroit commute.

 • Schools: If you have children or plan to, Birmingham and Bloomfield Hills consistently rank among Michigan's top school districts.
 Rural districts vary significantly.